rbuskens/spinnaker.github.io/documentation/troubleshooting.md

 `curl -X POST localhost:7002/config-refresh`

 But for the sake of simplicity and repeatability, the safest path is usually the coarse-grained `sudo restart spinnaker`.

+## Where are the logs?
+If you used one of the pre-baked Spinnaker machine images or installed Spinnaker from the .deb files, each subsystem will write its logs to:

+`/var/log/spinnaker/{subsystem-name}/{subsystem-name}.log`

+For example:

+`/var/log/spinnaker/clouddriver/clouddriver.log`

+`/var/log/spinnaker/orca/orca.log`

+`/var/log/spinnaker/rosco/rosco.log`